initdc/OpenCore-Z370m-ITX/README.md

 - MainBoard: ASRock Z370m-ITX
 - GPU Card: RX580

-> I don't install Boradcom Wi-Fi card, if you need it, find driver by yourself.
+> I tried enable Intel Wi-Fi and bluetooth, but I can't boot my os with `Apple Secure Boot: defult` option in OpenCore, so I disale it.

+> Luckily I have some DW1820a, so when I am get time, I can easily replace it. ( In fact, not easily )
 ---
 ## Working version

-- OpenCore 0.5.8
+- OpenCore 0.6.7
 - macOS 10.15.4

 ---
-## Working features
+## Not Working features

-- Everything works well
+- Intel I211 Network Interface
+- Intel Wi-Fi and bluetooth

 ---
 ## Thanks to